Patrol Craft Fast: Conception

+The Swift Boat was conceived in a Naval Advisory Group, Military Assistance Command, Vietnam (NAVADGRP MACV) staff study titled "Naval Craft Requirements in a Counter Insurgency Environment," published 1 February 1965.
 The study was positively received, and the Navy began to search for sources.
 Sewart Seacraft of Berwick, Louisiana (Swiftships' predecessor), built water taxis for companies operating oil rigs in the Gulf of Mexico, which appeared nearly ideal.
 The Navy bought their plans, and asked Sewart Seacraft to prepare modified drawings that included a gun tub, ammo lockers, bunks, and a small galley.
 The Navy used those enhanced plans to request bids from other boat builders.
 Sewart Seacraft was chosen to build the boats.

 Mark I

 The Swift Boats had welded aluminum hulls about 50 ft long with 13 ft beam, and draft of about five feet (1.5 m).
 They were powered by a pair of General Motors 12V71"N" Detroit marine diesel engines rated at 480 hp each, with a design range from 320 nmi at 21 knots to about 750 nmi at 10 knots.
 The normal complement for a Swift Boat was six: an officer in charge (skipper), a boatswains mate, a radar/radioman (radarman), an engineer (engineman), and two gunners (quartermaster and gunner's mate).
-In 1969 the crew was supplemented with a Vietnamese trainee.
+In 1969, the crew was supplemented with a Vietnamese trainee.

 The first two PCFs were delivered to the Navy in late August 1965.
 The original water taxi design had been enhanced with two .50 caliber M2 Browning machine guns in a turret above the pilot house, an over-and-under .50-caliber machine gun – 81 mm mortar combination mounted on the rear deck, a mortar ammunition box on the stern, improved habitability equipment such as bunks, a refrigerator and freezer, and a sink.
 The 81 mm combination mortar mounted on the rear deck was not a gravity firing mortar as used by the Army and Marine Corps, in which the falling projectile's primer struck the fixed firing pin at the base of the mortar tube, but a unique lanyard firing weapon in which the projectile was still loaded into the muzzle.
 The gunner could "fire at will" by the use of the lanyard.
 The weapon had been tested in the 1950s and discarded as the U.S. Navy lost interest in the system.
 The United States Coast Guard maintained the gun/mortar system before the Navy incorporated it into the PCF program.
 Many boats also mounted a single M60 machine gun in the forward peak tank, just in front of the forward superstructure.

 The original order for 50 boats was followed shortly by an additional order for 54 more Mark Is.